 Interest rates don’t just affect mortgage repayments—they also influence house prices.
 When rates rise, borrowing becomes more expensive, reducing buyers’ purchasing power.
 This often leads to a decrease in demand, which can result in falling house prices.

 In 2023, house prices fell in part due to climbing interest rates, as well as the cost-of-living crisis.
 In 2024 however, the UK housing market has seen a positive uptick in anticipation of lower interest rates.
-House prices were up 2.3% in July 2024, and a potential base rate cut later in 2024 could rejuvenate demand, especially in more affordable regions, leading to a potential recovery in prices.
+House prices were up 2.3% in July 2024, and then a base rate cut later in 2024 is aimed at rejuvenating demand, especially in more affordable regions, leading to a potential recovery in prices.

 If you’re considering buying, use OneDome’s property search tool to track house price trends in your desired area.